Tuplajuusto/Kansallispuistot/PROGRESS.md

       "multiple visits per park" backlog item — worth designing together once that data-model change actually happens, rather than bolting fields on piecemeal
+- [ ] Once multiple visits per park exists, add a "total visit count" stat to the Home journey card (e.g. "23 visits" vs. "15 parks") — a meaningfully different number once one park can have several visits logged against it.
+Small addition, but only makes sense after the data model actually supports multiple visits — noted here so it's not forgotten when that work happens
 - [ ] FMI (Finnish Meteorological Institute) open API — live weather +
       forest fire warnings. **Worth noting a real tension here**: a different review explicitly warned against scope-creeping into "a